aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 7: Configure the hostname and the names file

-To configure the hostname:
+To configure the hostname in the head node:
 ```
 head# echo "sebe" > /etc/hostname
 ```
 Then edit the `/etc/hosts` file and fill in the names of the head node and the compute nodes.
-In my cluster the head node will be `sebe` or `b01`, and the compute nodes will be `b02`, `b03`, etc.
+In my cluster the head node is `sebe` (or `b01` in the local network) and the compute nodes are `b02`, `b03`, etc.
 ```
 #### /etc/hosts
 127.0.0.1       localhost